 Giant Crocus Mix

 Crocus are some of the first flowers to bloom in spring.
 Planting a mix of crocus in your garden or lawn is a wonderful way to welcome the spring season.
-Crocus bloom in shades of yellow, purple, and white and this mix contains all of those colors.
+Crocus blooms in shades of yellow, purple, and white and this mix contains all of those colors.
 Growing only 4-6″ in height it is best to plant crocus near the front of the planting bed so you can fully enjoy them.
 Giant Crocus Mix should be planted in large quantities to make the best display of color.
 Plant 12-15 crocus bulbs per square foot for the best display of color.

 Tiger Lily Mix